Brightcove

 During the first 10 minutes or so, take the time to go through the script together.
 Ask the talent to read through their lines, and offer to adjust any words or phrases that just don’t feel right to them.
 It’s important for the speakers to appear natural, so make any necessary tweaks to avoid the “I would never say it that way” scenario.
 Doing this at the onset empowers you to adjust the teleprompter accordingly, making your talent feel even more comfortable when it comes time to get in front of the camera.

-4. Encourage your talent to keep going (even when they make a mistake!)
+4. Encourage your talent to keep going

 Of course, it’s only natural to want to stop and start over when you trip on a word or forget an important part of the line.
 But in reality, getting stuck on one particular sentence will only make the individual feel frustrated and decrease their overall confidence on camera.
 Coach your team member to ignore the mistake and keep going.
 And let them know that you’ll keep track of which parts you’ll need to go back to later.
-Just be sure to give them a nod of assurance that they’re doing great so far:
+Just be sure to give them a nod of assurance that they’re doing great so far.

-5. Run through the script multiple times—and take a break when necessary
+5. Run through the script multiple times

 Experience level comes into play here, but many of your internal video stars will become increasingly comfortable with each run through—which will in turn lead to a better overall performance.
 By letting them know that the plan is to compile the best takes from each run through, you can assure them that they don’t have to do a perfect read every time.
 And if you find that they really hit their stride in the latter half of the last read through, be sure to do the whole thing one more time so that their tone is consistent throughout.

 That being said, if you sense that someone is becoming increasingly stressed or frustrated with each take, don’t be afraid to stop for a bit to let them regain their composure.
-See below for real-life footage of me needing to take a short timeout:

 In these scenarios, reiterate that your team member has worked really hard so far and they deserve a quick break.
 And, if applicable, consider having them watch one of your more experienced team members run through their section of the script to pick up some tips and tricks.